 Uterine fibroids are non-cancerous growths that develop in or on your uterus.
 They form from the muscular tissue of the uterus.
 And they can cause painful, disruptive symptoms such as long and heavy periods, infertility and more.

-So basically a patient’s treatment options now are surgical where they have a hysterectomy where patients are looking at open surgery where they’re in the hospital – general anesthesia, surgical incision, 4 to 6 week recovery, miss a lot of work, and have a lot of pain for a long period of time after the procedure.
+After a fibroids diagnosis, you have many treatment options.
+Some include surgery, either a myomectomy (surgical removal of the fibroid) or hysterectomy (surgical removal of the uterus).
+If you have a hysterectomy, you will have to undergo open surgery, a stay in the hospital – general anesthesia, surgical incision, and a 4 to 6-week recovery period.
+You will miss a lot of work, and have a lot of pain for a long period of time after the procedure.

-The procedure we do, uterine artery embolization (or uterine fibroid embolization, the same procedure) is basically a minimally invasive, outpatient procedure where a small catheter injects particles into the arteries supplying the uterus.
-The fibroids actually get smaller and they shrink and die actually.
-And the patient’s symptoms go away rather quickly.
-The procedure starts at 8am, and patients are home by 2pm in the same day and able to resume work typically within 3 to 5 days after our procedure.
-A lot shorter recovery obviously.
-They don’t have to have surgery where parts of the body are removed and they have equal symptom relief to open surgical procedures that require hospitalization and a long recovery.
+Following your procedure, your fibroids actually get smaller, then die.
+And your symptoms go away rather quickly.
+Best of all?
+Your recovery and down time is just as quick.
+Let’s say the procedure starts at 8am?
+Well, our patients are home by 2pm on the same day.
+And they’re able to resume work typically within 3 to 5 days after our procedure.
+Best of all, they don’t have to have surgery where parts of the body are removed.
+And they have equal symptom relief compared to open surgical procedures that require hospitalization and a long recovery.

 Now we’re able to do procedures that are much less invasive, that we can send the patient home the same day and treat their fibroids as an outpatient.
 What we do is we put a catheter, a small plastic tube, either through the artery in the wrist or through their groin, and put a small catheter down into the arteries that supply the uterus.
 We’re able to inject small beads.
 They go and block the blood supply to the tumors and actually shrink the tumors but preserve the uterus.